FosterCommerce/imagerx-imgproxy/README.md

 ## Usage

-Once installed and configured, you can use the transformer with ImagerX:
+Once installed and configured, you can use the transformer with Imager X:

 ```twig
 {% set transformedImages = craft.imagerx.transformImage(rawImage, [